craddm/craddm.github.io_old/_source/2016-09-19-ERP-Visualization-Part-1.md

 I'm going to go through a few examples of plotting ERPs using R, including code throughout.

-I do all my processing of EEG data in Matlab, using EEGLAB and ERPLAB, but I typically switch over to R when it's time to do the statistics on individual ERP components.
+I do all my processing of EEG data in Matlab, using <a href = "https://sccn.ucsd.edu/eeglab/">EEGLAB</a>, <a href="http://erpinfo.org/erplab">ERPLAB</a>, and <a href="http://www.fieldtriptoolbox.org/">Fieldtrip</a>.
+I typically switch over to R when it's time to do the statistics on individual ERP components or time-frequency windows.
 In general I love the R package ggplot2 for graphs, so it feels natural to me to try plotting the ERPs using ggplot2.
 These posts are not intended to codify right or wrong answers on how to visually represent ERPs.
 Rather, they're my attempt to explore some of the options, get a feel for what's good and bad about each approach, and work out how to actually make these plots in R.

 ## The data